stepan-lagunovsky/stepan-lagunovsky/README.md

 ### Styled-components
 styled-components allows you to write traditional CSS to style your components in JavaScript by utilising tagged template literals.
 It keeps track of which components are rendered on a page and injects their styles fully automatically.
 It generates unique class names for your styles, so you never have to worry about duplication, overlap or misspellings.
 Styling is tied to a specific component.
 You can style components based on their props or a global theme.
 It handles vendor prefixing automatically.

+### Jest
+Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
+It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.
+Jest is well-documented, requires little configuration and can be extended to match your requirements.

+### React-testing-library
+The react-testing-library is a very light-weight solution for testing React components.
+It helps to avoid including implementation details of your components and rather focus on making your tests give you the confidence for which they are intended.
+As part of this, your testbase becomes maintainable in the long run so refactors of your components (changes to implementation but not functionality) don't break your tests and slow you and your team down.

 ### Babel 7
 Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
 Babel can transform syntax, polyfill features that are missing in your target environment, do source code transformations and more.
 It can convert JSX syntax, strip out type annotations.
 Babel is built out of plugins.
 Compose your own transformation pipeline using existing plugins or write your own.
 Babel tries to stay true to the ECMAScript standard, as much as reasonably possible.